Occupational therapy, physical therapy, and speech therapy/speech-language pathology are often collectively referred to as “rehabilitation therapy.”

 Similarities

-Here are some ways that the rehab therapy team’s roles overlap a bit.
+Here are some of the ways the rehab therapy team’s roles overlap:

-• We all follow a similar trajectory of treatments: initial evaluations, progress notes, and discharges.
+- We all follow a similar treatment trajectory involving initial comprehensive evaluations, progress notes, and discharge summaries.

-• We all focus on caregiver training to help support a patient with the end goals.
+- We all focus on caregiver training to help support a patient with their treatment goals.

-• We all often provide somewhat similar treatments (as noted above) and work toward similar end goals––though each in our own unique manners.
+- We often provide somewhat similar treatments (as noted above) and work toward similar end goals––though we each do so in our own unique manner.

-• We all generally work in similar settings.
-For example, you’ll find all three of us in acute care, LTAC, inpatient rehab, SNF, pediatric, school, home health, and outpatient settings.
+- We all generally work in similar settings.
+For example, you’ll find all three of us in acute care, long-term acute care (LTAC), inpatient rehab, skilled nursing facilities (SNF), pediatric clinics, schools, home health, and outpatient settings.

-• We all share some similar areas of focus, such as working with children or older adults.
-PTs and OTs share some subspecialties and niches, such as hand therapy and pelvic health––and OTs and SLPs both work on cognitive and mental health interventions, especially with patients who have dementia or have experienced brain injuries/diseases.
+- Our potential focus areas are similar (e.g., working specifically with children or older adults).
+PTs and OTs also share some subspecialties and niches (such as hand therapy and pelvic health), and OTs and SLPs both work on cognitive and mental health interventions, especially with patients who have dementia or those who have experienced brain injuries/diseases.

 Differences